Howard Hodgkin: Painting India

-On display will be more than 35 works, painted over the last 50 years, which characterise the colour and warmth of India and capture the artist’s sensory impressions of the country - from fierce blazing sunsets to heavy oppressive rains, landscapes and cities he has visited, and portraits of the people he has befriended.
-They range from Hodgkin’s earliest India-inspired paintings of the 1960s through to new works completed early this year.
-It will include a number of paintings that have never before been exhibited in the UK.
+More than 35 works were on display, painted over the last 50 years, which characterise the colour and warmth of India and capture the artist’s sensory impressions of the country – from fierce blazing sunsets to heavy oppressive rains, landscapes and cities he visited, and portraits of the people he befriended.
+They ranged from Hodgkin’s earliest India-inspired paintings of the 1960s through to new works completed early this year.
+It included a number of paintings that have never before been exhibited in the UK.

-The exhibition will be accompanied by a fully illustrated catalogue published by Lund Humphries, with contributions from Shanay Jhavery, Associate Curator at the Metropolitan Museum of Art, and Geeta Kapur, noted critic and art historian, among others.
+The exhibition was accompanied by a fully illustrated catalogue published by Lund Humphries, with contributions from Shanay Jhaveri, Associate Curator at the Metropolitan Museum of Art, and Geeta Kapur, noted critic and art historian, among others.

-The Howard Hodgkin: Painting India exhibition takes place as part of the UK-India Year of Culture.
-In 2017, the UK and India will launch a major bilateral year of cultural exchange, to celebrate their shared long and rich history.
+Howard Hodgkin: Painting India took place as part of the UK-India Year of Culture.
+In 2017, the UK and India hosted a major bilateral year of cultural exchange, to celebrate their shared long and rich history.

 Howard Hodgkin was born in 1932 in London, England.
 He died in March 2017.